 The latest generation of broadband for most involves direct optical fibre into the premise, removing the reliance on copper cables - definitely the preferred option if available.

-Installation (from point of ordering FTTP) appears to take around three weeks as at March 2023.
+OpenReach based installation (from point of ordering FTTP) appears to take around three weeks or less as at October 2023.

 New Broadband orders (moving house into Lymm etc)

 Since August 2022 copper based broadband has been on Stop Sell - e.g. not available where Fibre IS available.
 This is causing minor disruption for new tenancies / house purchases, as a new broadband activation request typically needs new fibre installing, with the ~three week lead time.
 The top tip seems to be to order as soon as you possibly can, and if internet access is 'critical' then consider the BT offering that offers a mobile broadband service if your Fibre connection is not working - there are reports that this can be offered the day after the order is placed (best check before ordering though...)

 Delivery is a two step process, though both steps are done on the same day now.
 First step - a new cable is run from the nearest junction (a pole for most people), to a new point on your house.
 This is terminated via a small grey box, close to ground level

 This is typically installed on the front of the property (e.g. facing the road / street pole), but can be terminated on the side of your property - these tend to be installed around 4 bricks above ground level.
 The cable to the left is the vertical fibre cable drop, coming from a pole in this instance.
 The fibre that goes inside the property can be seen as a second cable exiting the bottom of the grey box.